 A Line of Crap:The idea that a Cabinet full of billionaires and bankers will act in the best interest of consumers and their families.

 Default: You got sued, served and did nothing.
 The judge ruled for your creditor without you even putting up a fight.
 You now have a judgment against you.
 With few exceptions, you should never default on a collection lawsuit.
-Bankruptcy or a judgment proof person might be exceptions.
+Bankruptcy or a judgment proof person may be exceptions.

 Dismissal With Prejudice: The case is over.
 It cannot be refiled.
 If you were sued on a debt, you are out of it.

-Pro se: A person representing himself.
+Pro Se: A person representing himself.
 In district court debt collection cases, generally not a good idea.
 A lot better than doing nothing though.
 Actually, not always.

 3:1: The ratio of Financial Industry lobbyists to members of Congress.